-I grew up in an Arabic speaking country, still my Arabic is rusty and limited.
+I grew up in an Arabic-speaking country, but my Arabic is still rusty and limited.
 I use a bilingual Qur’an to understand most of the text, but some I can translate off the top of my head.

 What is the language of Muslims?

-Some recent migrants can use only their ethnic languages, other bilingual and educated migrants can use only English as a lingua franca without being able to use or speak Swedish and Arabic.
+Some recent migrants can use only their ethnic languages; other bilingual and educated migrants can use only English as a lingua franca without being able to use or speak Swedish or Arabic.

 The end of the prayer and the beginning of what?

-The ‘Eid Prayer leader was followed meticulously in actions and words, not a different word, not a different step until the imam turns his head to the right and then to the left.
+The ‘Eid Prayer leader was followed meticulously in actions and words—not a different word, not a different step—until the imam turned his head to the right and then to the left.

-The left ones hugged each other and the right ones hugged each other.
+The left ones hugged each other, and the right ones hugged each other.
 I sat there quietly, trying to push a smile onto my face as I stood up.
-I looked to the person on my left, who just minutes ago we were trying to keep our feet together in a safe blockade against Shaytan.
+I looked to the person on my left, with whom just minutes ago we were trying to keep our feet together in a safe blockade against Shaytan.

 What did the students already forget?

 The ‘Eid Prayer almost felt like following the actions of the teacher when you are acting out the nursery rhymes in kindergarten.

 Shouldn’t such a powerful congregation in unison have some sort of effect on our manners and social interaction?